jesusgollonet/notes/content/posts/2017-11-16-around-the-time-it-clicks.md

   also benefit me in the future.

 I've found the best time to document something is around the time it clicks, either before it does or right after.
-In that sense I'm making the act of writing here as frictionless as possible.
+In that sense I'm striving to make the act of writing here as frictionless as possible.
 Wherever I am in my computer I should be able to quickly create or edit a note and publish it.
 I have a few ideas on how to do that.
 So far what i've implemented 2:

-- Create a Notes folder in my home directory with only the markdown files.
+- The list of notes lives in the `~/Notes` folder in my home directory.
-  Whenever I open the finder I can see it without the noise of all the blogging engine.
+  Whenever I open the finder I can see it without the noise of the blogging engine.
-- Create a `note` script that, from any location on the terminal, will get me to that directory, create a markdown fie ith prepopulated frontmatter and open .
+- I have a `note` script that, from any location on the terminal, will create in that directory a markdown file with prepopulated frontmatter and open it in vim.